Course Outline

 3D Sketching and Curve Feature

-• 3D sketching techniques for government applications
+• Engaging in 3D sketching to design multi-dimensional structures for government projects.

-• Smoothing transitions between curves
+• Smoothing transitions between curves to ensure seamless and continuous surfaces in designs for government.

 Threads and Library Feature Parts